AryanBansal-launch/personalize_try/README.md

 - **Content Personalization**: Dynamically serve different content variants to users based on their attributes
 - **Real-time Variant Resolution**: Use Contentstack Personalize SDK to determine which content variant to show
-- **Attribute-based Targeting**: Personalize content based on user attributes like location (US, UK) and age group (Adult, Senior, Youth)
+- **Attribute-based Targeting**: Personalize content based on user attributes like location (US, UK)
 - **Content Delivery Integration**: Fetch personalized content from Contentstack CMS using variant aliases
 - **Interactive Demo UI**: A simple interface with dropdowns to simulate different user attributes and see personalized content in real-time

 ### How Personalization Works

-1. User selects attributes (e.g., Location: US, Age Group: Adult) via dropdowns
+1. User selects attributes (e.g., Location: US) via dropdowns
 2. Personalize SDK evaluates which experiences match these attributes
 3. SDK returns variant aliases for matched experiences
 4. Content Delivery API fetches the entry with variant aliases